scolomar/docker-aws/README.md

 ```

+If you are running a BLUE/GREEN deployment the following commands will be useful.

-The following command will swap the load balancers for BLUE/GREEN deployments:
+The following command will swap the load balancer so as to point to the BLUE deployment:
 ```BASH